 We are soliciting student teams to propose a task or experiment for Project PoSSUM’s Scientist-Astronauts to carry out during our next microgravity flight campaign in October 2019.
 In an effort to celebrate and promote the achievements of women in space science, three teams will be selected to fully design and build their experiment and receive mentoring from PoSSUM Scientist-Astronaut Candidates regarding pre-flight, in-flight, and post-flight procedures.
 One student from the top winning team will have the opportunity to fly as a mission specialist on board the Falcon-20 (certain restrictions apply).

 Current students, 13-17 years of age.
 This includes students enrolled in charter schools, correspondence courses, or non-traditional institutions such as home school, robotic clubs, or community-led organizations.
 Teams of up to four students may apply, so long as the the Team Lead is a female or female-identifying student.
-Physical payload submissions will be accepted from North America, Central America, and the Caribbean.
+Physical payload submissions will be accepted from North America, Central America, and the Caribbean (Complete list of countries here).
 Teams representing other countries may submit proposals for simple human factor experiments to be performed by Scientist-Astronaut Candidates on-board the Falcon-20.
 Export Administration Restrictions (EAR) Department of State restrictions apply.
 Teams require at least one adult mentor.
 Your mentor can be a parent, teacher, community leader, or a scientist.
 Each proposal team should address the following questions in their experiment plan:

 Submit a written proposal and a short video explaining your idea for the experiment.
 Describe the science question your team wants to answer and the description of the procedures to be performed by Scientist-Astronaut candidates or Payload Specialists during the flight.
 Proposals shall be no more than five pages long and may include drawings describing the experiment.
 Please include: